koendv/openscad-raspberrypi/README.md

 If the sliders for eye separation, out of screen, and near clipping distance are completely to the left, anaglyph is switched off and the 3D display behaves more or less like a normal 2D display.

+In an anaglyph, objects have two outlines: one red outline, and one blue outline.
+For objects that appear in front of the screen, the blue outline is to the right, and the red outline is to the left.
+For objects that appear behind the screen, the red outline is to the right, and the blue outline is to the left.
+If red and blue outline coincide, the object appears to be at the screen itself.

 The *near clipping plane* setting can also be used to see inside a 3D model.
 As an example, we will look inside the OpenSCAD logo:

 - From the menu, choose *File->Examples->Basics->logo.scad*